101 definitions of business development

 I was responsible for 8 of them and it was such an enriching experience.
 Every market has different dynamics and cultures; it’s challenging at first, but very exciting once you understand your new ecosystem.

 If these definitions sound familiar, you’re probably very curious and open-minded.
 Chances are, you moved abroad or find joy in meeting people from other countries.
 All very relevant aspects of a successful business development career.

-29. The ability to consistently develop and support the business different target markets along with front running new initiatives to penetrate new ones.
-Includes but is not limited to new product development /new market strategy development and front running proof of concept initiatives to drive sales.
+29. The ability to consistently develop and support the business’s different target markets along with front-running new initiatives to penetrate new ones.
+Includes but is not limited to new product development /new market strategy development and front-running proof of concept initiatives to drive sales.

 30. Working on new strategic concepts a/o opening up new markets etc.

-31. Help companies to improve the turnover and scouting the best opportunities worldwide
+31. Help companies to improve turnover and scout the best opportunities worldwide

 32. Developing sales into new markets or breaking them with new products.